qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 .. tip:: **Finding WFS Servers**

-   You can find additional WFS servers by using Google or your favorite search engine.
+   You can find additional WFS servers by using Google or your favourite search engine.
 There are a number of lists with public URLs, some of them maintained and some not.